-"You should be doing each exercise to the point where it's hard to do the last repetition without helps," Colberg-Ochs says.
+"You should be doing each exercise to the point where it's hard to do the last repetition without help," she says.

 You can do this by using resistance bands, hand weights (like dumbbells), weight machines at the gym or even simple household items like full water bottles or soup cans.

 "The heavier the weight, the more glycogen you use, which enhances your body's insulin action," explains Colberg-Ochs.
-It's also better at building up muscle fibers, which in turn helps improve insulin sensitivity.
+Challenging yourself is also the most effective path to building muscle, which in turn helps improve insulin sensitivity.

 Workouts to Try

-While there are no official guidelines on mindfulness-based activities, the ADA recommends flexibility and balance training — which includes yoga and tai chi — two to three times a week.
-It doesn't matter which type of yoga, either, since there's no specific research showing one is more effective than another, says Colberg-Ochs.
+How to do it: While there are no official guidelines on mindfulness-based activities, the ADA recommends flexibility and balance training — which includes yoga and tai chi — two to three times a week.
+It doesn't matter which type of yoga, either, because there's no specific research showing one is more effective than another, she says.

 Workouts to Try

-Before your workout: You should have a small snack about an hour before your workout, Dr. Iafrate says.
-Then test your blood sugar about 15 minutes before exercising — it should ideally be between 110 and 150 mg/dL.
+Before your workout: The best time to exercise for type 2 diabetes is about an hour after you've had a small snack, Dr. Iafrate says.
+Then test your blood sugar about 15 minutes before exercising — it should ideally be over 1oo mg/dL.

 During your workout: Check your blood sugar every 30 minutes.
 Follow what the ADA dubs the 15-15 rule: If your reading is under 100 mg/dL, have 15 to 20 grams of carbohydrate to raise your blood sugar (the equivalent of four glucose tablets, 4 ounces of juice or a tablespoon of honey).

 Check your blood sugar again after 15 minutes.
-If it's still low, you'll have to have another 15 grams of carbohydrates.
+If it's still low, have another 15 grams of carbs.
 Repeat this every 15 minutes until your blood sugar is at least 100 mg/dL.